 General Internal Medicine

 Once they complete the basic internal medicine training, many internists enter into practice as general internists.
-General internists practice general internal medicine that revolves around a broad and comprehensive spectrum of health conditions that affect adults.
+General internists practice general internal medicine in medical clinics that revolves around a broad and comprehensive spectrum of health conditions that affect adults.
 They are also qualified to diagnose and treat chronic illnesses.

 Additionally, sincethey are not limited to treating one organ system or one medical condition, general internists play a crucial role in health promotion and disease prevention.
 They are well equipped to handle puzzling diagnostic problems, including multiple chronic severe illnesses that occur at the same time.
 They are qualified to provide primary care to adults throughout their lives, giving them a unique opportunity to form long-lasting and rewarding doctor-patient relationships.